 If you’re a lover of animals and want to get out and do something that keeps you fit, then why not consider dog walking?
 You could set up your own business, or see if your local dog walking service is offering any jobs.
 It allows you to get some fresh air while spending time with some cute pooches- what could be better?
 If you’re quite an energetic person and find that spending all day working from home or an office gives you cabin fever then this could be a fantastic flexible option.

-If you don’t drive or have younger children who you’re at home with in the day, you don’t have to give up on the idea of running your own business.
-There’s lots of things you could still do from home.
+If you don’t drive or have younger children who you’re at home within the day, you don’t have to give up on the idea of running your own business.
+There are lots of things you could still do from home.
 If you’re a keen baker for example, why not share this skill and use it to make you some money?
 You could start a baking business selling all kinds of treats from home, and have people come to you to collect them.
 You could make and sell anything from clothes to jewellery to homewares and sell these online.
-You could even buy ready made products from wholesalers and resell them for a profit.
+You could even buy ready-made products from wholesalers and resell them for a profit.

 Juggling home life and work can be a difficult balancing act.
 But providing you can find the right job with flexible hours, it’s possible to do.
+Also, you can search for part-time jobs here.
 Women- we can have it all!

 This is a collaborative post

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link